Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Preliminaries

 The $d-$th {\em boundary space} denoted by $B_d$ is $\im \bdr_{d + 1}$ and the $d-$th {\em cycle space} $Z_d$ is $\ker \bdr_d$.
-Elements of $Z_d$ are called {\em cycles} or {\em $d$-cycles} to be more specific.
-The $d$-dimensional (reduced)\footnote{Reduced is used to refer to the convention that $C_{-1} = \bF$ instead of $C_{-1} = 0$.} homology group is then defined as the quotient group \be \Hg_d = \frac{Z_d}{B_{d}}. \ee Again, since we are working with field coefficients, $B_d,Z_d$ and $\Hg_d$ are all $\bF-$vector spaces.
+Elements of $Z_d$ are called {\em cycles} or {\em $d-$cycles} to be more specific.
+The $d-$dimensional (reduced)\footnote{Reduced is used to refer to the convention that $C_{-1} = \bF$ instead of $C_{-1} = 0$.} homology group is then defined as the quotient group \be \Hg_d = \frac{Z_d}{B_{d}}. \ee Again, since we are working with field coefficients, $B_d,Z_d$ and $\Hg_d$ are all $\bF-$vector spaces. \red{The bases of these vector spaces form a matroid (\cite{Oxley03,Welsh76}).
+This implies that certain concepts such as the span of a generating set and properties such as the exchange property automatically hold.
+While it is not necessary for understanding our results, a familiarity with matroids is helpful.}

 The $d-$th {\em Betti number} of the complex $\beta_d(\K)$ is defined to be the rank of the vector space $\Hg_d$.
-Respectively, let $b_d(\K) := \beta(B_d)$ and $z_d(\K) := \beta(Z_d)$ denote the ranks of the $d-$th boundary and $d-$th cycle spaces respectively.
-Thus we have that $\beta_d = z_d - b_d.$ Note that we drop the adjective reduced henceforth, but all our homology groups and Betti numbers are indeed reduced ones.
+Respectively, let $b_d(\K) := \beta(B_d)$ and $z_d(\K) := \beta(Z_d)$ denote the ranks of the $d-$th boundary and $d-$th cycle spaces, respectively.
+Thus, we have that $\beta_d = z_d - b_d.$ Note that we drop the adjective reduced henceforth, but all our homology groups and Betti numbers are indeed reduced ones.
 Some authors prefer to use $\tilde{H}_d$ and $\tilde{\beta}_d$ to denote reduced homology groups and Betti numbers respectively, but we refrain from doing so for notational convenience.
 However, under such a notation, we note that $\beta_d - \tilde{\beta}_d = 1[d = 0]$.
 This gives an easy way to translate results for reduced Betti numbers to Betti numbers and vice-versa.
 We denote the Euler-Poincar\'{e} characteristic by $\chi$ and the Euler-Poincar\'{e} formula holds as follows: